Thank you for visiting the website of the Provincial Grand Lodge of Renfrewshire West.

 Over the next hundred years or so, this vast area, referred to as the “West Country Lodges” was divided into individual Provinces culminating in the creation of the Provincial Grand Lodge of Renfrewshire West in 1826, which has existed now for the last 194 years.

-There has therefore been a Provincial Grand Lodge presence in Renfrewshire West since 1739 and in 2014, we will acknowledge the 275th anniversary of the creation of that first Provincial Grand Lodge.
+There has therefore been a Provincial Grand Lodge presence in Renfrewshire West since 1739 and in 2014, we celebrated the 275th anniversary of the creation of that first Provincial Grand Lodge.

 The individual Lodges have given generously to charities, both Masonic and non-Masonic alike, local and national and at times international.
 Within the boundaries of Inverclyde, Scottish Freemasons operate and manage their own Care Home at Quarriers Village, providing long-term care and day-care facilities to all members of society.

 Freemasons in Inverclyde are also supportive of on-going local charities and in recent years have assisted with funding to Inverclyde Council on Disability (Motability Scooters), the Inverclyde Music Festival and the Beacon Theatre project.

 Annually, the Provincial Grand Lodge of Renfrewshire West sponsor a Citizen of the Year award, which is awarded to an individual or group who have contributed to the community by way of exemplary service, often otherwise unacknowledged or rewarded.
 The recipients of the 2012 award were the INVERCLYDE TOURIST GROUP for their work in promoting the community of Inverclyde to visitors to the area.